digital-archives/HISTGA1011/slides/week_04_slide_deck.md

 <!--presenter notes

 If you want to take a deep dive into all the systems that are out there, there are a couple of resources to check out.
 The first one is a crowd-sourced Google Sheet, “The Collection Management System Collection”, which was kick-started by Ashley Blewer, a software developer, educator, writer, and artist who has done incredible work, especially within the field of audio/visual and moving image preservation.
 In 2017, she made this spreadsheet publicly available for folks in the field to contribute system descriptions in a matrix form.

 Another helpful resource is the Community Owned Digital Preservation Tool Registry (COPTR) Tools Grid, which uses a Wiki format.
 This grid starts off with a matrix of general digital preservation object types like “audio” or “ebook” on the Y-axis, and broad digital preservation functional areas on the X-axis.
 You can click on any of the numbers to see a list of relevant tools for that object type/functional area, and further drill down into other functional area sub-categories.
 There are nearly 600 tools described in this Wiki.

+These lists show how many tools can fill the same function.

 -->